 Read Choosing a Language Tag for step-by-step guidelines on creating language tags.
 This tool also provides information to guide your choices.

 a subtag by searching for text in the descriptions See note 2.

 whether a hyphen-separated tag is valid and well-formed See note 4.

 all tags of the following type

 1 Raw data.
-Click on the results to see the raw IANA data for a subtag.
+Click on the results with a coloured background to see the raw IANA data for a subtag.

 2 Find.
 The description is the name of the subtag, ie. the language, region, etc. You can search on any part of a description (eg. eng gives results that include Bengali, English and Tengwar).
 Note that some languages may be spelled differently, eg. Panjabi yields three results, but Punjabi only one.

 3 Look up.
 Looks up all forms of all subtags in the list, eg. it returns both a language and extlang subtag for cmn.
 Subtags can be separated by commas, semicolons, hyphens, or spaces, eg. en; fr, ca, Bali-1901.